julianandrews/workout-routine/notes.md

 ## Idea dump

+- Reintroduce chins/one armed pushups
+    - With the tennis elbow, it's better to just cut these for a few months
 - Thoracic rotation
     - Consider adding load at the end of range for the bretzel by pulling against a resistance band
 - Start alternating grip on rows for elbow health